TN-js/BeforeYouEat/README.md

-# SnapNutrition
+# Before You Eat

-SnapNutrition is a web application that allows users to log and track their meals by uploading pictures of their food.
+Before You Eat is a web application that allows users to log and track their meals by uploading pictures of their food.
 The app uses OpenAI's gpt-4o and gpt-4o-mini models to approximate the nutritional content of the meals and logs this information automatically.

 ## Features

 - **Meal Logging**: Users can upload pictures of their meals or manually input nutritional information.
-- **Nutritional Analysis**: SnapNutrition estimates calories, protein, carbs, and fat content from meal images.
+- **Nutritional Analysis**: Before You Eat estimates calories, protein, carbs, and fat content from meal images.
 - **Automatic Logging**: Nutritional information is extracted and logged automatically.
 - **Dietary Goals**: Users can set and track dietary goals with progress bars.
 - **Meal Management**: Edit and organize logged meals into breakfast, lunch, dinner, and snacks.